Aliases for TNFRSF21 Gene

 GeneCards Summary for TNFRSF21 Gene

-TNFRSF21 (Tumor Necrosis Factor Receptor Superfamily, Member 21) is a Protein Coding gene.
-Among its related pathways are Akt Signaling and Akt Signaling.
-An important paralog of this gene is TNFRSF14.
+TNFRSF21 (TNF Receptor Superfamily Member 21) is a Protein Coding gene.
+Diseases associated with TNFRSF21 include Diffuse Infiltrative Lymphocytosis Syndrome and Juvenile Ankylosing Spondylitis.
+Among its related pathways are Akt Signaling and Apoptosis Modulation and Signaling.
+An important paralog of this gene is TNFRSF11B.

 Promotes apoptosis, possibly via a pathway that involves the activation of NF-kappa-B. Can also promote apoptosis mediated by BAX and by the release of cytochrome c from the mitochondria into the cytoplasm.
 Plays a role in neuronal apoptosis, including apoptosis in response to amyloid peptides derived from APP, and is required for both normal cell body death and axonal pruning.
 Trophic-factor deprivation triggers the cleavage of surface APP by beta-secretase to release sAPP-beta which is further cleaved to release an N-terminal fragment of APP (N-APP).
 N-APP binds TNFRSF21; this triggers caspase activation and degeneration of both neuronal cell bodies (via caspase-3) and axons (via caspase-6).
 Negatively regulates oligodendrocyte survival, maturation and myelination.
 Plays a role in signaling cascades triggered by stimulation of T-cell receptors, in the adaptive immune response and in the regulation of T-cell differentiation and proliferation.
 Negatively regulates T-cell responses and the release of cytokines such as IL4, IL5, IL10, IL13 and IFNG by Th2 cells.
 Negatively regulates the production of IgG, IgM and IgM in response to antigens.
 May inhibit the activation of JNK in response to T-cell stimulation.